 Add sleeping bags and swaddle blankets to your baby packing list of essentials for another layer of comfort.
 Choose lightweight swaddles and sleeping bags to make them easier to fold and more space-saving for your suitcase.

-Top tip: the trick to traveling with a baby is mirroring their regular routine.
+Top tip: the trick to traveling with a newborn or toddler is mirroring their regular routine.
 So, if that means your child normally falls asleep swaddled up in a blanket, you should also do this when away from home.

 17. Sensory travel toys for babies